-Cartesia vs OpenAI releases new voice models for more natural live conversations: Which Voice & Audio Tool Is Better for voice app developers, developers building real-time voice assistant applications?
+Cartesia vs OpenAI releases new voice models for more natural live conversations: Which Voice & Audio Tool Is Better for voice app developers, ai application developers?

 Cartesia and OpenAI releases new voice models for more natural live conversations both appear in Voice & Audio.
 Cartesia focuses on Customer service teams building AI-powered voice agents that require immediate, natural responses without noticeable latency.
 OpenAI releases new voice models for more natural live conversations focuses on Developers building real-time voice assistant applications.